karmek-k/karmek-k/README.md

 - frontend: React
 - game: libGDX (I'm not used to game dev, but this one is pretty comfy)

-## Contact

-I'm on the autism spectrum, so please be understanding.
-Thank you!

-My Discord handle: *alunv#2352*

 ## Stats

 <div align="center">